appbaseio/reactivesearch-api/README.md

 #### TLS Support

 You can optionally start arc to serve https requests instead of http requests using the flag https.
-You also need to provide the server key & certificate file location through the environment file. manual.env is configured to use demo server key & certificates, which work for localhost.
+You also need to provide the server key & certificate file location through the environment file. `config/manual.env` is configured to use demo server key & certificates, which work for localhost.

 ```bash
     go run main.go --log=info --env=config/manual.env --https
 ```

 If you wish to manually test TLS support at localhost, curl needs to be also passed an extra parameter providing the cacert, in this case.

 ```bash
     curl https://foo:bar@localhost:8000/_user --cacert sample/rootCA.pem
 ```

 #### JWT Key Loading through HTTP

 If you wish to test loading JWT Key through HTTP, you can use the following commands to start a HTTP server serving the key
 ```bash
     cd sample
     python -m SimpleHTTPServer 8500